wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 So when storing passwords in databases, hashing (with a strong salt) is considered more secure than encryption and decryption (2-way operations).
 When a user provides a password for authentication, a hash of it is created the same way, then compared with the hash stored in the database.

 https://www.python.org/dev/peps/pep-0506/

+Validate each password
+   * Minimum 10 characters
+   * No all-number values
+   * Not Common values
+   <br /><br />

+Credential stuffing using credentials stolen from other websites.

+Rate-limiting HTTP 403 error

 ### Passlib